If you've ever tried purchasing enterprise software, the process is often incredibly frustrating.

 Hidden pricing is nearly universal in big ticket enterprise solutions out there (unless in a solution like CRM where it is often seat-based).
 It doesn't mean the product or marketing is any better or worse because the pricing is hidden.

-I'm not sure if this will always be the case.
+Having since written this, I'm not sure if this will always be the case.
 Enterprise software vendors have held the advantage of information asymmetry against their purchasers for a long time now, but there are data marketplaces (G2 Crowd, GetApp, etc) that are starting to pop up to bring pricing transparency into the software-purchasing process.
 While noble in theory, I am uncertain of pricing transparency is a good thing for the buyer's market, as a high ticket price may dissuade cost-sensitive purchasers before a conversation.
 The relationship between pricing and quality is not always 1 to 1 in software, and the cheapest or most expensive option is often not the best fit - that's why the vetting and procurement process is critical to choosing a vendor.

 Subscribe to Jeremy Cai